RomainMazB/oc-docs-fr/database-model.md

 When requesting data from the database the model will retrieve values primarily using the `get` or `first` methods, depending on whether you wish to [retrieve multiple models](#retrieving-multiple-models) or [retrieve a single model](#retrieving-single-models) respectively.
 Queries that derive from a Model return an instance of [October\Rain\Database\Builder](../api/october/rain/database/builder).

-> **Note**: All model queries have [in-memory caching enabled](../database/query#in-memory-caching) by default.
+> **Remarque** : All model queries have [in-memory caching enabled](../database/query#in-memory-caching) by default.
 While the cache should automatically invalidate itself most of the time, sometimes you will need to use the `$model->reload()` method to flush the cache for more complex use cases.

 <a name="retrieving-multiple-models"></a>
 ### Retrieving multiple models